Akash-Moudgil/AI-mini-project/README.md

 Fruit classification is a great application of computer vision, often used in agriculture and retail industries to sort and grade produce.
 In this post, we’ll build a Convolutional Neural Network (CNN) model using TensorFlow and Keras to classify different varieties of apples based on their images.
 Specifically, we’ll classify five apple types: **Fuji, Golden Delicious, Granny Smith, Lady, and Red Delicious.**

 **Dataset Preparation**<br>
 The dataset is organized into training and validation sets, each with folders for the five apple varieties.
-The training and validation paths are:<br><br>
+The training and validation paths are:<br>

 *Training directory: C:/Users/dell/Desktop/Minor Project/APPLE VARIETIES IMAGE DATASET/Train<br>
 Validation directory: C:/Users/dell/Desktop/Minor Project/APPLE VARIETIES IMAGE DATASET/Validation*<br>